AgrImOnIA-project/AgrImOnIA_Data/README.md

 Air Quality and Livestock data are pre-processed using MATALAB.
 Weather, Emissions and Land data are pre-processed using R as well as the spatial interpolations and the final merging.

-Program language varies according to the preference of who has worked on it.
+Programming language varies according to the preference of who has worked on it.

 # Building steps